 Melinda has always loved the magic of performing and sees it in a sacred light of community-building and joy-spreading.
 Because her family moved around so much for their artistic work, Melinda attended 16 different elementary and junior high schools in two countries and three states.

 Melinda grew up half-time in greece, and her Greek belly dance stage name is “Melina." she has Taught and performed at theaters, arts centers and circuses around the world, including Singapore's Victoria Theatre, Circus Flora in St Louis, Kripalu Center for Yoga and Health, the Wallenda Family Circus in Taiwan, the Omega Institute & the Baltimore Museum of Art Theatre.
 She performed at Karoun restaurant for many years until its recent closure. the photo at left is by bruce mount.

 Whether she is teaching dance or circus arts, Melinda fosters an inclusive, down-to-earth, friendly and supportive community.
 She seeks to empower all of her students so that no matter their age, level or ability, they find pleasure in the process of learning and in practicing and improving their skills with positive intention, body awareness and vitality.
-Melinda currently teaches belly dance, aerial silks, aerial hammock, aerial hoop, static trapeze, flexibility and acrobatics at the studio.
+Melinda currently teaches belly dance, aerial silks, aerial hammock, aerial hoop, static trapeze, flexibility and acrobatics at Moody Street Circus.
 She also travels to perform or teach special workshops around the world.